Wildhoney/Switzerland/README.md

 For the most part the above example is largely Redux boilerplate &ndash; the actual integration with Switzerland occurs in the `redux` middleware which takes the store instance created by Redux's `createStore`.
 Whenever an event is dispatched &mdash; in our case adding Mozarella &mdash; the `swiss-cheese` component is re-rendered.

-It's worth noting that the `redux` middleware accepts an *optional* second argument which acts like React's `shouldComponentUpdate` to avoid reconciling the DOM on `props` that don't affect a component represented by yielding either `true` or `false`.
+It's worth noting that the `redux` middleware accepts an *optional* second argument which acts like React's `shouldComponentUpdate` to avoid reconciling the DOM on `props` that don't affect a component.
 It passes the updated state as the first argument, followed by the previous state as the second: `state, prevState`.
+It expects either a boolean value to be yielded, where `false` is not to update the component.

 ## Advanced Usage